 Dr. Metzinger can reshape your chin to improve your facial balance and contours

 Chin reduction can be performed in different ways.
 For example, the bone may be reduced with a polishing bur, or a section may be cut and removed.
 The latter technique requires a plate to hold the bone in place.
 Soft tissue may also be removed.
 Like augmentation, it is performed through a small incision under the chin.
 This procedure must be performed carefully to obtain a good result, and surgery takes somewhat longer than chin augmentation.

 The sutures under your chin will be removed within ten days.
 With either augmentation or reduction, you can expect some swelling, bruising, and tenderness for the first week to ten days.
 Full healing may take up to two months.

 Risks may include infection, scarring, bruising, and swelling for up to six months after surgery.
-In some cases, migration of chin implant may necessitate a second procedure.
+In some cases, migration of chin implants may necessitate a second procedure.
 In rare instances, damage to nerves can result in numbness of the lip and chin.
 However, when performed properly, chin surgery has an extremely low rate of risks and complications.
-It is important to choose an experienced, board certified plastic surgeon for your procedure.
+It is important to choose an experienced, board-certified plastic surgeon for your procedure.
 Dr. Metzinger is triple-board-certified, with over 20 years of experience, and his patients’ safety is his highest priority.

-Most patients find that an enhanced, well proportioned facial appearance is worth the low risks of chin surgery.
+Most patients find that an enhanced, well-proportioned facial appearance is worth the low risks of chin surgery.
 It is a relatively simple cosmetic procedure that can result in a dramatic improvement of your overall appearance and boost your self-esteem.